How to reduce single-use plastics and move to a zero-waste lifestyle with Alicia

 As promised!
 Some tips on how to make the most of the plastic you have already.
-It can be tempting to rid your home of all plastics at the start of your plastic-free or zero waste journey, but this is just adding to the problem.
-One of the biggest issues with plastics is the effect that they can have as trash, so finding ways to reuse your plastic is key.
+One of the biggest issues with plastics is the effect they can have as trash, so finding ways to reuse your plastic is key.
 If you don’t like the idea of using plastic containers for food, use them to organize and store other items such as stationery, tools, or hair accessories.
 If you can’t find another use for your plastic, sell, swap or donate them instead of throwing them.

 2. CREATE A ZERO-WASTE TOOLKIT FOR HOME

 You’ll have noticed that a lot of the waste that we deal with on a day-to-day basis is the packaging.
 The family and I have started finding alternatives to packaging as a start to our zero-waste lifestyle.
 More and more bulk and zero-waste stores are popping up which are making it easier to shop waste-free with minimal compromise of convenience.